Ric Flair: World Wrestling Federation (1991–1993)

-At the 1992 Royal Rumble, Flair won the namesake match to claim the vacant WWF Championship.
+At the 1992 Royal Rumble, held in the Knickerbocker Arena in Albany, New York, Flair won the Royal Rumble match to claim the vacant WWF Championship.
 Flair entered as number three in the Rumble match and lasted 60 minutes, last eliminating Sid Justice with help from Hulk Hogan, who had been eliminated by Justice seconds earlier.
-In February 1992, Flair faced the Intercontinental Champion Roddy Piper in a series of inconclusive title-versus-title matches.
+At Saturday Night's Main Event XXX on January 27, 1992, Flair and Undertaker defeated Hogan and Justice by disqualification.
+In February 1992, Flair faced the WWF Intercontinental Champion Roddy Piper in a series of inconclusive title-versus-title matches.
+In March 1992, he teamed with Justice to face Hogan and Piper in a series of tag team matches.
 Randy Savage then challenged Flair for the WWF Championship as part of the double main event at WrestleMania VIII.
 In the storyline, Flair taunted Savage by claiming that he had a prior relationship with Savage's wife, Miss Elizabeth.
 Savage defeated Flair for the title at WrestleMania.

-In July 1992, as Savage prepared to defend the title against The Ultimate Warrior at SummerSlam, Flair and Mr. Perfect sowed distrust between the two by suggesting that they would back one or the other during their match.
-They actually attacked both Savage and Warrior, resulting in the latter winning by countout, and injured Savage's knee, an injury that Flair exploited to regain the title in a match with Savage three days later on September 1 in Hershey, Pennsylvania, which aired on the September 14 episode of Prime Time Wrestling.
+Following his loss to Savage, Flair faced him in a lengthy series of rematches throughout mid-1992.
+In April, Flair took part in the WWF's "Rampage Again" tour of Europe.
+In July 1992, as Savage prepared to defend the WWE Championship against Ultimate Warrior at SummerSlam, Flair and Mr. Perfect sowed mistrust between the two by suggesting that they would back one or the other during their match.
+They actually attacked both Savage and Warrior, resulting in the latter winning by count-out, and injured Savage's knee, an injury that Flair exploited to regain the title in a match with Savage three days later on September 1 in Hershey, Pennsylvania, which aired on the September 14 episode of WWF Prime Time Wrestling.
+Flair's second reign saw him defend the title against challengers such as Ultimate Warrior, The Undertaker, and El Matador.
 On September 15, 1992, Flair defended the WWF Championship against Genichiro Tenryu at a Wrestle Association R event in Yokohama, Japan; the match ended in a draw.
-Flair's second reign ended when he lost the title to Bret Hart on October 12 at a house show.
+In October, Flair took part in the WWF's "Rampage" tour of Europe.
+Flair's second reign ended when he lost the title to Bret Hart on October 12 at a house show in Saskatoon, Saskatchewan.